 SP Specialist Inclusion Services is pleased to be able to offer and deliver a variety of workshops, designed to inform and build the capacity of our children, families, teachers, and communities.
 Many of our programs are TQI accredited for our teachers.
 We are always adding to our workshop range, so be sure to come back and check out our programs regularly.

 Workshops are pre – recorded.
 If you see a workshop you are interested in, please complete the form at the bottom of the page to register your interest.
-Workshops are $80 each and are available for viewing 4 weeks from registration and payment.
+Workshops fees are included in the descriptions below and are available for viewing 4 weeks from registration and payment.

 We are also available to develop and deliver customised training for schools.
 If you have a topic in mind, please submit a contact form through our Contact Us page.